stefanyfranca/Discovering-pandas/README.md

-# Discovering-pandas
-A dedicated space for mastering the Pandas library.
-This repository documents my journey in Data Science, focusing on data manipulation, cleaning, and exploratory analysis of CSV and JSON datasets.

 # 🐼 discovering-pandas

 This repository contains my practical exercises and projects using the **Pandas** library, the cornerstone of Data Analysis in Python.